Solidity vs FunC

 FunC is a high-level language used to program smart contracts on TON Blockchain.
 It is a domain-specific, C-like, statically typed language.

-The sections below will analyze briefly the following aspects of these languages: data types, storage, functions, flow control structures, and dictionaries (hashmaps).
+Below, we briefly analyze data types, storage, functions, flow control, and dictionaries (hashmaps).

 Storage layout